ROILTechnology/ROIL_info/privacy-policy.md

 enforcement requirements (and we shall have no liability for doing so).

 In order to operate the service, we need to share your Personal Data with certain third parties.
-Our hosting providers are Amazon Web Services (“AWS”) and DigitalOcean.
+Our hosting providers are Amazon Web Services (“AWS”), DigitalOcean, and the Imgur image-hosting service.
 Your data is necessarily shared with our hosting providers, as they provide our infrastructure.
 Further, our service links you to third-party content hosts, sometimes through opening third-party content in an Internet browser tab, and sometimes in an